 Steps in the Rating Process

 Our goal is to assess every player based on their play in several competitive games.
-Given the size or the organization (180 members) and the time required to properly assess, we give priority to members who make a formal request for a rating or for reassessment.
+Given the size or the organization (over 200 members) and the time required to properly assess, we give priority to members who make a formal request for a rating or for reassessment.

 The first step in the ratings process is for the member to complete a self-assessment form.
 The link can be found under ‘Description of Rating Level’ below.

-When the form is complete, it should be sent to a member of the committee as an attachment to your request for assessment/reassessment.
+For a rating above 2.5 the self-assessment form should be sent to a member of the committee as an attachment to your request for assessment/reassessment.

 Time and place is organized by the committee.
 At least 2 of the 4 members of the committee must be present.
 Ultimately, all members must agree on a change in rating.